Guidance provides many services. See the tabs below. You can also request a transcript at the bottom of the page.

 Catholic Colleges – includes a college search, financial aid information, and other valuable tips

 Marianist Universities – explore Chaminade University in Honolulu, St. Mary’s in San Antonio, and the University of Dayton

-Most Affordable Online Colleges for 2014 – The Best Value Schools and Online Degree Programs
+Most Affordable Online Colleges – The Best Value Schools and Online Degree Programs

 FAFSA – This site explains, in a series of steps, how to complete the Free Application For Federal Student Aid.

 EducationQuest – Your best source for help with the financial aid process.
 Also includes many college planning tools and a scholarship search.

 ScholarshipQuest – 9 additional scholarship search tools.
 (Chegg, College Board, Fastweb, Going Merry, International Scholarships, Peterson’s, Scholar Snapp, Scholarship America, SuperCollege.com)